-Your academic CV will be the main document that the supervisor will have to get to know what you have been doing.
-It is therefore essential that you are very strategic with the information that you will include, mainly make sure that you mention the most research oriented activities that you did.
+Your academic CV will be the main document that the supervisor will have to get to know you.
+It is therefore essential that you are very strategic with the information that you will include, mainly make sure that you mention the most research-oriented activities that you did.

 In general, your CV should have: